cygnus8929/Selectr-wiki1/Options.md

 #### Default: `null`
 #### Usage: `single`, `multi`

-Similar to renderOptions, this allows custom formating of the selected option or tag.
+Similar to the `renderOption` option, this allows custom formating of the selected option or tag.

-The function takes the individual HTMLOptionElement as the first parameter and should return the formatted template required.
+The function takes the individual `HTMLOptionElement` as the first parameter and should return a `string`.

 As of `v2.2.0` you can also use this option if you define your options via the `data` option.
 (See [`renderOption`](#renderoption-func))